Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   document.querySelector("#balance").textContent = cUSDBalance
 }
 ```
-We Start by calling the `kit.getTotalBalance(kit.defaultAccount)` method, which passes the default account.
+We start by calling the `kit.getTotalBalance(kit.defaultAccount)` method, which passes the default account.
 This method returns the default account balance in the form of an object that contains the amounts of cUSD tokens.
 The returned balance is then stored in the `cUSDBalance` variable.

 The next step is to extract the cUSD balance by using the `.cUSD` properties respectively.
-Then we shift the value by -ERC20_DECIMALS which is a way to represent the balance in terms of smaller units in our case 18 decimal places, and then it's converting the value to fixed 2 decimal points.
+Then we shift the value by -ERC20_DECIMALS which is a way to represent the balance in terms of smaller units in our case `18` decimal places, and then it's converting the value to fixed `2` decimal points.
 These values are stored in the `cUSDBalance` variable.
 Lastly, we render the value of `cUSDBalance` to an HTML element with the ID of balance.

-Up next, we create a function called `getProducts` that retrieves the products information from the smart contract and updates the corresponding state variables.
+Up next, we create a function called `getProducts` that retrieves all products' information from the smart contract and updates the corresponding state variables.

 ```js
  const getProducts = async function() {